ofajs/ofa-v4-docs/docs/en/docs/create-component/parameter-description.md

 };
 ```

-## Example Code
+## Example code

-The following is a complete example code, including the definition of basic parameters and the component template.
+The following is a complete example code, including the definition of basic parameters and component templates.

 ```javascript
 // button-component.mjs